Autoregressive Pre-Training on Pixels and Texts: Experiments

+As shown in Figures~\ref{fig:glue-overall} and \ref{fig:xnli-overall}, {\PixelGPT} demonstrates a scaling trend with increased training data compute, indicating a promising direction for data scaling.
+This suggests that with more extensive training, {\PixelGPT} has the potential to outperform text-based models, such as GPT-2 and BERT.
+Due to computational constraints, we will explore this in future work.

-Traditional language models, exemplified by BERT, typically utilize a subword tokenization process such as WordPiece~\cite{devlin2019bert} or BPE~\cite{sennrich2015neural} that decomposes sentences into a predefined set of text tokens.
+\paragraph{Impact of Autoregressive Pixel Pre-training on Multilingual Tasks.} Traditional language models, exemplified by BERT, typically utilize a subword tokenization process such as WordPiece~\cite{devlin2019bert} or BPE~\cite{sennrich2015neural} that decomposes sentences into a predefined set of text tokens.
 While effective within the scope of a single language or similar language families, this approach is constrained by a \textit{vocabulary bottleneck}~\cite{pixel23} in multilingual scenarios, limiting its efficacy.
 Pixel-based representations, however, transcend this limitation by representing text in a modality that inherently supports unified processing—the visual domain of images.

 In our cross-lingual evaluation, conducted on the XNLI dataset in the \textit{translate-train-all} configuration and detailed in Table~\ref{tab:train_all}, {\PixelGPT} demonstrates a robust capability for multilingual comprehension.
 It not only matches the performance of BERT, but also consistently surpasses the PIXEL model in average accuracy across evaluated languages.
 Remarkably, {\PixelGPT} exhibits pronounced gains over BERT in languages that diverge significantly from English, such as Thai and Chinese, with improvements of \texttt{+11.3} and \texttt{+4.3}, respectively.
 This enhanced performance may be attributed to two primary factors: the absence of {\PixelGPT}'s reliance on language-specific tokenization, enabling more effective learning from the visual forms of text, and the limitations of BERT's English-centric pre-training, which exhibits shortcomings when faced with linguistically distant families.
 Thus, {\PixelGPT}'s proficiency in leveraging the visual features of text contributes to its advanced multilingual understanding, signaling a significant stride in overcoming the challenges associated with the \textit{vocabulary bottleneck}.